faye/permessage-deflate-node/README.md

-The set of available options can be split into two sets: those that control the session's compressor for outgoing messages and do not need to be communicated to the peer, and those that are negoatiated as part of the protocol.
+The set of available options can be split into two sets: those that control the session's compressor for outgoing messages and do not need to be communicated to the peer, and those that are negotiated as part of the protocol.
 The settings only affecting the compressor are described fully in the [zlib documentation](http://nodejs.org/api/zlib.html#zlib_options):

-* `level`: sets the compression level, can be an integer from `0` to `9`, or one of the contants `zlib.Z_NO_COMPRESSION`, `zlib.Z_BEST_SPEED`, `zlib.Z_BEST_COMPRESSION`, or `zlib.Z_DEFAULT_COMPRESSION`
+* `level`: sets the compression level, can be an integer from `0` to `9`, or one of the constants `zlib.Z_NO_COMPRESSION`, `zlib.Z_BEST_SPEED`, `zlib.Z_BEST_COMPRESSION`, or `zlib.Z_DEFAULT_COMPRESSION`
 * `memLevel`: sets how much memory the compressor allocates, can be an integer from `1` to `9`, or one of the constants `zlib.Z_MIN_MEMLEVEL`,